got clarity?

 Let’s reclaim your ease.
 Let’s rebuild a rhythm that actually works for you.

-• You heard about Befriend Your Brain
+• You heard about Befriend Your Brain and you know it's time

 But it’s more than a workbook.
 It’s the framework I use in my coaching.
 It’s my philosophy.
-It’s how I live my own life—on good days, at least.
+It’s how I live my own life.
+On good days, at least.

 WHAT’S THIS BEFRIEND YOUR BRAIN